Combined Bachelor's/Master's Programs

-In addition to an accelerated educational pathway and special pricing, students in their fifth year of study have continued access to many benefits and services that were available to them as undergraduates, including:
+In addition to flat-rate tuition, students admitted to the five-year pathway enjoy continued access to many of the benefits and services available to undergraduates, including:

 - Access to athletic and recreational facilities

 - Ability to remain active in student clubs and organizations

-- Access to Health Services and Counseling Services
+- Access to health care and counseling services

 - Specialized career services